Skip to content

 Cubitts offers comprehensive eye examinations, both for prescriptions and general eye health

-If you wear glasses, you've probably seen that piece of paper with a series of numbers and abbreviations that your optometrist hands you after your eye exam.
-Understanding your glasses prescription is crucial for ensuring you get the right lenses to correct your vision.
-In this article, we'll provide a comprehensive guide on how to read your glasses prescription, breaking down the numbers and terminology so you can confidently choose the perfect pair of glasses.
+If you wear spectacles, you've probably seen that piece of paper with a series of numbers and abbreviations that your optometrist hands you after your eye exam.
+Understanding your spectacles prescription is crucial for ensuring you get the right lenses to correct your vision.
+In this article, we'll provide a comprehensive guide on how to read your prescription, breaking down the numbers and terminology so you can confidently choose the perfect pair of spectacles.

 Understanding your prescription.